A - semester/partial studies

 Paper-based applications – from any country and for all scholarship types - must contain two (2) printed copies of the documents listed below in one of the following languages: Hungarian, English, French or German- in the order indicated below.
 Certificates (diploma, awarding of a title, proof of student status, language certificate, certificate of education, transcript of records etc.) and other documents must be translated to any of these languages if the language of issuance is different.
 All conditions apply to online and paper-based applications alike.

-- Transcript of the last two completed semesters at the home institution (for those who have already completed a Bachelor’s programme: copy of the BA/BSc certificate)
+4. Transcript of the last two completed semesters at the home institution (for those who have already completed an undergraduate programme: copy of the certificate)

-- Copy of the letter of enrolment issued by the applicant’s home institution
+6. Copy of the certificate of enrolment issued by the applicant’s home institution

 Applicants for music/arts scholarships must attach the following documents in addition to the above: